 The SICOIN platform is a commendable effort by the Guatemalan government to allow the public to track national GRB funding, yet there are still notable barriers to access this information.
-Firstly, the platform requires a username and password to enter, which although advertised on the SICOIN home page or accessible through direct consultation with the Ministry of Finance, creates an unnecessary bureaucratic barrier.
+Firstly, the platform requires a username and password to enter, which although advertised on the SICOIN home page32 or accessible through direct consultation with the Ministry of Finance, creates an unnecessary bureaucratic barrier.
 Once accessed, the platform is not user-friendly and generating SICOIN reports requires specialized technical knowledge to filter by institution codes, thematic classifiers, and programs that are not publicly advertised and can be as long as 13 digits, further increasing the complexity of searches.
 The reports are generated in a PDF format, which makes it difficult to filter and analyze the financial records in the document.
 Finally, the entire system is designed in Spanish with a technical language that is difficult to understand.
 The website cannot be translated to any of the other 23 official languages of Guatemala.

-TABLE 1: Overview of national gender financing for Guatemala in 2018 and 2019 according to the GRB reported to SICOIN, pulled in March, 2021 (Exchange rates at the beginning of the budget cycle used).
+TABLE 1: Overview of national gender financing for Guatemala in 2018 and 2019 according to the GRB reported to SICOIN, pulled in March, 2021 (Exchange rates at the beginning of the budget cycle used).33

-National funding 2018/19 2019/20 Total amount spent (based on reporting to SICOIN) (USD) \$10.3bn \$11.4bn GRB per government institution Ministry of Foreign Affairs (MINEX) \$19m \$23m Ministry of Internal Affairs (MINGOB) \$410m \$409m Ministry of Education (MINEDUC) \$0.3m \$1.8m Ministry of Health and Social Assistance (MSPAS) \$105m \$49m Ministry of Labor (MINTRAB) \$1.3m \$0.9m Ministry of Economy (MINECO) \$3.2m \$4.8m Ministry of Agriculture, Livestock and Food (MAGA) \$3.4m Ministry of Energy and Mines (MEM) \$0.2m Ministry of Culture and Sports (MCD) \$1.4m \$0.3m Ministry of Development (MIDES) \$12.6m \$19.9m Guatemalan Indigenous Development Fund (FODIGUA) \$1.4m Secretariat of Social Welfare of the Presidency (SBS) \$2.8m Secretariat for Peace (SEPAZ) \$0.04m National Office of Civil Service (ONSEC) \$1.6m National Secretariat of Science and Technology (SENACYT) \$0.07m Secretariat of Social Works of the President's Wife (SOSEP) \$1.3m Presidential Secretariat of Women (SEPREM) \$3.8m Ombudsman for Indigenous Women (DEMI) \$1.3m Technical Secretariat of the National Security Council (STCNS) \$0.1m Attorney General Office (PGN) \$0.1m \$0.2m Ministry of Environment and Natural Resources (MARN) \$0.1m Secretariats and other dependencies of the executive branch of government \$15m Total traceable gender equality funding \$568m \$525m Amount of traceable gender equality funding spent per PNPDIM-PEO priority, based on their code number for the GRB marker Not reported All \$525m accounted for: 1 Favel conserve and mandorative development 1 Equal economic and productive development \$7.2m Natural resources, land, and housingEducation with cultural relevance \$0.1m \$5.5m \$5.5m \$67.1m 4 Development of comprehensive health with cultural relevance \$410.8m 5 Eradication of violence against women \$410.8ff1 6 Legal equity and fairness 7 Racism and discrimination - \$0.3m 8 Identity and cultural development with equality 9 Labor equality \$0.3m \$27m 9 Labor equality 10 Institutional mechanisms \$27m \$6.5m φυ.υΠ and the first of the control of the 3 3 - - - Percentage of total budget for gender equality 5.4% 4.6%
+National funding 2018/19 2019/20 Total amount spent (based on reporting to SICOIN) (USD) \$10.3bn \$11.4bn GRB per government institution Ministry of Foreign Affairs (MINEX) \$19m \$23m Ministry of Internal Affairs (MINGOB) \$410m \$409m Ministry of Education (MINEDUC) \$0.3m \$1.8m Ministry of Health and Social Assistance (MSPAS) \$105m \$49m Ministry of Labor (MINTRAB) \$1.3m \$0.9m Ministry of Economy (MINECO) \$3.2m \$4.8m Ministry of Agriculture, Livestock and Food (MAGA) \$3.4m - Ministry of Energy and Mines (MEM) \$0.2m - Ministry of Culture and Sports (MCD) \$1.4m \$0.3m Ministry of Development (MIDES) \$12.6m \$19.9m Guatemalan Indigenous Development Fund (FODIGUA) \$1.4m - Secretariat of Social Welfare of the Presidency (SBS) \$2.8m - Secretariat for Peace (SEPAZ) \$0.04m - National Office of Civil Service (ONSEC) \$1.6m - National Secretariat of Science and Technology (SENACYT) \$0.07m - Secretariat of Social Works of the President's Wife (SOSEP) \$1.3m - Presidential Secretariat of Women (SEPREM) \$3.8m Ombudsman for Indigenous Women (DEMI) \$1.3m Technical Secretariat of the National Security Council (STCNS) \$0.1m - Attorney General Office (PGN) \$0.2m Ministry of Environment and Natural Resources (MARN) \$0.1m Secretariats and other dependencies of the executive branch of government \$15m Total traceable gender equality funding \$568m \$525m Amount of traceable gender equality funding spent per PNPDIM-PEO Not All \$525m priority, based on their code number for the GRB marker reported accounted for: 1 Equal economic and productive development \$7.2m 2 Natural resources, land, and housing \$0.1m 3 Education with cultural relevance \$5.5m 4 Development of comprehensive health with cultural relevance \$67.1m 5 Eradication of violence against women \$410.8m 6 Legal equity and fairness 7 Racism and discrimination 8 Identity and cultural development with equality \$0.3m 9 Labor equality \$27m 10 Institutional mechanisms \$6.5m 11 Socio-political participation 12 Cultural identity of Mayan, Xinka, and Garífuna women Percentage of total budget for gender equality 5.4% 4.6%

-Note: This table only captures funding for key gender equality institutions and initiatives at the national level as reported to SICOIN.\ is used to indicate that GRB-marked funding for that institution was only available for the year 2018 on SICOIN. \\is used to indicate that GRB-marked funding for that institution was only available for the year 2019 on SICOIN.
+Note: This table only captures funding for key gender equality institutions and initiatives at the national level as reported to SICOIN. is used to indicate that GRB-marked funding for that institution was only available for the year 2018 on SICOIN. is used to indicate that GRB-marked funding for that institution was only available for the year 2019 on SICOIN.